Fall 2025 WBLE Faculty Fellowship Program

-Congratulations to the nine faculty members selected to participate in the pilot WBLE Faculty Fellows program in Fall 2025.
+Congratulations to the nine faculty members who participated in the pilot WBLE Faculty Fellows program in Fall 2025!

 The Fall 2025 Program included four in-person professional development sessions with additional virtual activities to complete between sessions (about 40 hours total throughout the fall semester).
 Participants received a stipend of $3,000 for their time and participation.
 In exchange, they will share their learning at an event, workshop, and/or share materials for the online WBLE toolkit and course design repository on Microsoft Teams.